William Enston Home: History

 The original nineteen cottages were completed in 1888 as duplexes.
 City Council voted to erect on memorial hall to Mr. Enston in the center of the village, costing up to $7500.
 City Council hired Colin McK.
 Grant as the contractor for the memorial hall.
 The Enston Memorial Hall in the center of the community was opened on February 22, 1889.
 A bust of Enston, sculpted by Virginian sculptor Valentine, and then cast in bronze in New York was order by City Council for the Memorial Hall.
 In 2013, it was estimated that it would cost almost $1.7 million to restore the Memorial Hall which at the time was being used to store equipment.
 That year, the Preservation Society of Charleston listed the hall as one of the seven most endangered sites of significance in the city.

 Five new units were added at a cost of $9500 each in 1927.
 The new units were designed as quadraplexes and were built by Cheeves-Oliver Construction Co.
 They became Units 6, 7, 8, 9, and 10.

 In 1991, the Charleston Housing Authority contracted to buy the property from the Enston Foundation for $625,000.
 The deal was cancelled in December 1991, however, when the Housing Authority realized the extent of repair work needed (estimated at $1.7 million).
+After more negotiations, the Housing Authority signed a contract to acquire the 12-acre site with 24 houses for $400,000.
+A distant relative of William Enston objected to the sale on the basis that the homes had to be used for the elderly, not low-income, residents; eventually the dispute was settled, and the sale proceeded.
 The authority had 13 new units built in 2006, designed in a contemporary style by Judy Stephens.
 In 2020, a local nonprofit Green Heart, broke ground on a half-acre urban farm which is located in the middle of the complex.